acosgames/tictactoe/README.md

 ## About Client

 Client is built using ReactJS.
-It will run inside an iframe and communicate with the parent frame which is the simulator's client.
+It will run inside an iframe and communicate with the parent frame which is the [Simulator's](https://github.com/acosgames/acosgames) client.

 All assets (images, svg, audio) should be packed into a single `client.bundle.js` file.